ddddanil/cyan-msg-py/doc/PROTOCOL.md

   - Starting marker `BIN::`
   - Binary information

 Basic conversations between client and server can be basically broken down to client requests and consequent responses.
 Client can either use `GET` or `POST` request, to which there are `BIN`, `ACK` and `ERR` responses, all of which are discussed in detail later.
 Each type has a list of required and acceptable headers.
-Any headers missing the required list will result in an `ERR` response, all unmentioned headers will be ignored.
+Any missing headers from the required list will result in an `ERR` response, all unmentioned headers will be ignored.

 `GET` request
 -------------